Altinn/altinn-studio-docs/content/broker/5. Altinn 3 Broker Solution Architecture (managed file transfers)/5.9 Information Security Assessment/_index.en.md

 This is work in progress
 {{</notice>}}

-## About this assessment

-<span style="color: red;">TBD: Consider what to include openly vs. the more detailed assessment
-documented internally!</span>
+{{<notice note>}} <!-- info -->
+The detailed Information Security Assessment is work in progress, until further documented separately.
+{{</notice>}}

 ## General considerations

-### Altinn Broker to be considered an intermediary or a data processor?

-Being content-agnostic means that Altinn Broker does not inspect, modify, or otherwise engage with the content of the data (message payload) it handles.
-Its primary function is to facilitate the transmission of data between entities, such as businesses and Norwegian government agencies.
+Altinn Broker is content-agnostic.
+This means that Altinn Broker does not inspect, modify, or otherwise process the content of the data (files) it handles.
+Its primary function is as an intermediary to facilitate the secure transmission of data between entities, such as businesses and Norwegian government agencies.

-As an intermediary, Altinn Broker acts as a channel or conduit for data.
-It ensures that data is transmitted securely from one point to another but does not perform any processing or manipulation of the data itself.

-In this role, Altinn Broker's responsibilities are focused on maintaining the integrity and security of the data transmission process, rather than on the data processing activities that are typical of a data processor role under regulations like GDPR.

-Erik TBD: DGA: Ikke-kommersiell, uavhengig aktør iflg.
-Leo.

-### General threats

 List of potential security threats that Altinn Broker, or similar systems facilitating data transmission and processing, might face: